 - Maintain personal cleanliness by bathing daily - Oral hygiene (brushing of teeth) - Use deodorant / anti-perspirant to minimize body odors - No scented perfumes, colognes, body sprays, lotions are permitted.
 These can cause allergic reactions, migraines and respiratory difficulty for others.
-Students who disregard this policy may be asked to wash off strong scents or possibly sent home if they are unable to do so. - Clean and trimmed fingernails (1/4 inch long or less) Wash hands after eating, or using the restrooms
+Students who disregard this policy may be asked to wash off strong scents or possibly sent home if they are unable to do so. - Clean and trimmed fingernails.
+(1/4 inch long or less) - o Students are only permitted to wear nail polish that is clear/transparent. - Wash hands after eating or using the restrooms.

-Policy No.: 2122-16.0 Policy Title: Tuition & Fee Refund Policy Effective Date: August 2021 Latest Review Date: May 2023
+Policy No.: 2122-16.0 Policy Title: Tuition & Fee Refund Policy Effective Date: August 2021 Latest Review Date: July 2024